AndreLeBlanc/Care_of_Cars_Backend/README.md

 `sudo docker exec -it CONTAINER_ID bash` replace CONTAINER_ID with the actual container ID.

+To access the database in the postgres container

+`psql -U username databasename`

 ## Testing

 We are using [Node native test runner](https://nodejs.org/api/test.html)